dimitrisniras/simpler-products/README.md

     ```

     This will build the Go application image, pull the MySQL image, and start both containers.
 The API will be accessible at `http://localhost:8080`.
+    Remember if you're a Mac OS user you'll need to specify the DB_HOST as `docker.for.mac.localhost`

 ## Testing